 The transferability of credits you earn at Regan Career Institute is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the degree, diploma or certificate you earn in Phlebotomy/ EKG/ Nurse Assistant/ Medical Assistant/ AAS Degree in Medical Clinical Assistant programs is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the degree, diploma or certificate you earn in the educational programs also at the complete discretion of the institution to which you may seek to transfer.